The Abominable Snowmen

 The Abominable Snowmen is the mostly missing second serial of the fifth season of the British science fiction television series Doctor Who, which originally aired in six weekly parts from 30 September to 4 November 1967.

-In this serial, the Second Doctor (Patrick Troughton), Jamie McCrimmon (Frazer Hines) and Victoria Waterfield (Deborah Watling) arrive in Tibet in 1935.
-The once gentle Yeti have turned savage and besieged a Buddhist monastery, under the orders of a higher being known as the Great Intelligence.
-After becoming ensnared in its plans, the crew join forces with Professor Edward Travers (Jack Watling) to stop the being and save the planet from conquest.
-The story is notable for the introduction of the Yeti and The Great Intelligence.
+In this serial, the Second Doctor (Patrick Troughton), Jamie McCrimmon (Frazer Hines) and Victoria Waterfield (Deborah Watling) arrive in Tibet in 1935, where they face off against the malicious Great Intelligence and its robot Yeti, who seek to conquer the world.
+This serial marks the introduction of both antagonists to the series, with both recurring in subsequent Doctor Who media.